Cracker (term): Origin of the term

-By the early 1800s, those immigrants "started to refer to themselves that way as a badge of honor" as is the case with other events of linguistical reappropriation.
+By the early 1800s, those immigrants "started to refer to themselves that way as a badge of honor" as is the case with other events of linguistic reappropriation.

 The compound corn-cracker was used of poor white farmers (by 1808), especially from Georgia, but also extended to residents of northern Florida, from the cracked kernels of corn which formed a staple food of this class of people.
 This possibility is given in the 1911 edition of Encyclopædia Britannica, but the Oxford English Dictionary says a derivation of the 18th-century simplex cracker from the 19th-century compound corn-cracker is doubtful.

 It has been suggested that white slave foremen in the antebellum South were called "crackers" owing to their practice of "cracking the whip" to drive and punish slaves.
-Whips were also cracked over pack animals, so "cracker" may have referred to whip-cracking more generally.
+Whips were also cracked over pack animals, so "cracker" may have referred to whip cracking more generally.
 According to An American Glossary (1912):

-Another possibility, which may be a modern folk etymology, supposes that the term derives from "soda cracker", a type of light wheat biscuit which dates in the Southern US to at least the Civil War.
+Another possibility, which may be a modern folk etymology, supposes that the term derives from "soda cracker", a type of light wheat biscuit that in the Southern US dates back to at least the Civil War.
 The idea has possibly been influenced by "whitebread", a similar term for white people.
-"Soda cracker" and even "white soda cracker" have become extended versions of "cracker" as an epithet.
+"Soda cracker" and even "white soda cracker" have become extended versions of the epithet "cracker".

 Usage

 Meliorative and neutral usage

 "Cracker" has also been used as a proud or jocular self-description in the past.
-With the huge influx of new residents from the North, "cracker" is used informally by some white residents of Florida and Georgia ("Florida cracker" or "Georgia cracker") to indicate that their family has lived there for many generations.
+With a huge influx of new residents from the North, "cracker" is used informally by some white residents of Florida and Georgia ("Florida cracker" or "Georgia cracker") to indicate that their family has lived there for many generations.

 Frederick Law Olmsted, a prominent landscape architect from Connecticut, visited the South as a journalist in the 1850s and wrote that "some crackers owned a good many Negroes, and were by no means so poor as their appearance indicated."